typst/typst/tests/typ/compiler/dict.typ

     call-me: () => 1,
   )
   // Error: 8-15 type dictionary has no method `call-me`
-  // Hint: 8-15 to call the function stored in the dictionary, surround the field access with parentheses, e.g. #(dict.call-me)(...) dict.call-me()
+  // Hint: 8-15 to call the function stored in the dictionary, surround the field access with parentheses, e.g. `(dict.call-me)(..)` dict.call-me()
 }